Jonny Baker, Britain Hub Mission Director

-Jonny is director of mission education at Church Mission Society and the pioneer course leader.
+Jonny is Britain Hub mission director at Church Mission Society.
 He specialises in gospel and culture and applying creativity to worship.
 He is author of The Pioneer Gift and Pioneering Spirituality, Alternative Worship and Curating Worship and has been networking with mission leaders and catalysing mission training for the last decade.
 He teaches theological reflection, mission and worship modules.

-Dr Cathy Ross is Tutor in Contextual Theology at Ripon College Cuddesdon, MA Coordinator for Pioneer Leadership Training at CMS (Church Mission Society) and Lecturer in Mission at Regent’s Park College, Oxford.
+Dr Cathy Ross leads Pioneer Mission Leadership Training Oxford and is a lecturer in mission at Regent’s Park College, Oxford.
 Until 2016 she was the General Secretary of the International Association for Mission Studies.
 She has previously worked in Rwanda, Congo and Uganda with NZCMS.
 Her recent publications include Women with a Mission, Rediscovering Missionary Wives in Early New Zealand, (Auckland:Penguin, 2006) and Mission in the 21st Century, Exploring the Five Marks of Global Mission (ed with Andrew Walls); (London:DLT, 2008), Life-Widening Mission: Global Anglican Perspectives (Oxford:Regnum, 2012) and Mission in Context (with John Corrie, Ashgate, 2012), The Pioneer Gift (with Jonny Baker, London:SCM, 2014), Mission on the Road to Emmaus, (with Steve Bevans, London:SCM, 2015), Pioneering Spirituality (with Jonny Baker, London:SCM, 2015), Her research interests are in the areas of contextual theologies, World Christianity, feminist theologies and hospitality.
 She is married to Steve, a GP in Oxford and they have three children and two grandchildren.
 She enjoys tennis, swimming, coffee, travel and watching the All Blacks.

 Sarah lectures on and leads the undergraduate programme.
-She has a master's in theology from Regent College, Vancouver, and is currently pursuing a PhD in practical theology and ecclesiology.
-Sarah also works for the Church of England Centre for Church Planting and Growth developing a tool for missional communities.
+She has a master's in theology from Regent College, Vancouver, and is currently pursuing a PhD in art, theology and community formation.

-Colin teaches on the MA in mission and anthropology, and on the diploma on an introduction to the bible.
+Colin is mission learning manager at Church Mission Society.
+He teaches on the MA in mission and anthropology, and on the diploma on an introduction to the bible.
 He also oversees the CMS mission partner pathway which overlaps with pioneers each term.
 He is author of Mind The Gap.